Article · Feb 6, 2026

 State management and resume-ability

 The dispatcher should persist progress between chunks so a partial run can be resumed without re-processing already-completed chunks.
-Two storage approaches:

-• External store (Postgres, Airtable, or a Bubble Thing).
-Each chunk has a row with status: pending | done | failed.
+The external-store approach writes each chunk’s status (pending, done, failed) to a row in Postgres, Airtable, or a Bubble Thing.
 The dispatcher reads the table at start, dispatches only pending chunks, and marks each one done as the worker returns.
-Failures are explicit.
+Failures are explicit rows, not lost data.

 When to graduate to self-hosted n8n

 The dispatcher-worker pattern lets you stay on Cloud Pro for migrations that would otherwise require self-hosting.
-Three signals it is time to graduate anyway:

-The general rule
+The rule that holds

 Frequently asked questions